 In terms of housing, Macquarie Park is almost entirely mid & high-density apartments.
 Those looking for extra space to raise the kids will be disappointed; there essentially no detached housing, and only a small supply of semi’s/townhouses (less than 10% in total in the entire suburb), and the lack of living space and schools makes for a suburb that’s not really suited for families.

-Macquarie Park used to present “okay” value for those happy with apartment living in a busier environment, however since after the pandemic days that situation has changed completely.
+Price-wise, in the not-too-distant past, Macquarie Park used to present “okay” value for those happy with apartment living in a busier environment, however ever since after the pandemic days went by that situation has changed markedly.

 The lack of housing and even apartment supply in the northern areas of Sydney meant that things shot up very quickly, and now even its apartments sell for a fair bit over the Sydney median price.

-Given the suburb’s proximity to Chatswood, Ryde, the CBD, and even Parramatta – it may be worth paying the price, depending on your work location/situation, but it’s not a bargain any more like it could have been considered just a couple of years in the past.
+Given the suburb’s proximity & fairly easy connectivity to the likes of Chatswood, Ryde, the CBD, and even Parramatta – it may be worth paying the price, depending on your work location/situation.
+However it’s not a bargain any more like it could have been considered just a couple of years in the past due to the recent rapid price spikes.

 And of course, adding an additional bedroom quickly ramps up the price even more for something non-shoebox-sized.
 One-bedders, including some of the older inventory can occasionally be had for a fair bit cheaper, but they’re growing increasingly rare.